 If you suspect a malocclusion, talk to your orthodontist.
 The orthodontics team will discuss possible treatment plans with you.

-For more oral health care advice or to schedule an oral exam with Dr. Ronald Champion and our team at our orthodontic office in Modesto, California, please contact Champion Orthodontics at 209.575.5888.
+For more oral health care advice or to schedule an oral exam with Dr. Ronald Champion and our team at our orthodontic office in Modesto, California, please contact Dr. Ronald L. Champion, DDS at 209.575.5888.
 We look forward to helping you soon!